gregurco/jobeet-tutorial/docs/days/day-8.md

 ```

 When the form is submitted, the logo field will be an instance of `UploadedFile`.
 It can be used to move the file to a permanent location.
-After this we will set the job logo property to the uploaded file name.
+After this we will set the job logo property to the uploaded filename.

 For this to work we need to add a new parameter, `jobs_directory`, in `config/services.yaml` file: